 Breakfast and Coffee In Port Douglas

 Possibly my favourite time of the day to head out and grab a bite to eat.
 Two kids may influence that decision but it works with a hangover too.
-The resorts in town all offer buffet style breakfast which suits some people and if you have kids or are staying in a resorts this may be perfect for you.
+The resorts in town all offer buffet-style breakfast which suits some people and if you have kids or are staying in resorts this may be perfect for you.

 My personal favourite is the a la carte breakfast served up at Hi Tide, a great little restaurant located on the esplanade, overlooking Four Mile beach.
 The full cooked breakfast is delicious and cooked to perfection.
 Few things beat sitting here over breakfast and a coffee watching the world go by.